Eastern-Skill7173/PythonKivySharedSnippets/README.md

     ```

-3. You __MUST__ also have ___git___ installed on your machine to be able to copy the repo, otherwise you are going to have to manually copy and paste the files' content.
+3. You __MUST__ also have [___git___](https://git-scm.com/) installed on your machine to be able to copy the repo, otherwise you are going to have to manually copy and paste the files' content.
 In order to check if you have git installed, you can do:

     ```
     git --version
     ```

-    If you are on ___Windows___, you can visit the official [git](https://git-scm.com/) website and follow their guides to have it setup on your machine.
+    If you are on ___Windows___, you can visit the [download section](https://git-scm.com/downloads) of the official git website and follow their guides to have it setup on your machine.

     If you are on ___Linux OR Mac___, you can easily install git through your package manager, like so: